 The 6.39-inch FHD+ AMOLED panel of the Redmi K20 Pro is not going to win any awards in terms of accuracy, brightness, or color accuracy.
 However, for a phone that is priced under Rs 30,000, this is easily among the best displays in that segment.

-Yes, the Galaxy S10, OnePlus 7 Pro feature a better AMOLED panel but they are notably more expensive than the Redmi K20 Pro as well.
+Yes, the Galaxy S10, OnePlus 7 Pro feature a better AMOLED panel, but they are notably more expensive than the Redmi K20 Pro as well.

 Performance and Battery Life

 There’s absolutely no hint of lag or stutter irrespective of whatever you throw at the phone — heavy apps or games like PUBG.
 Xiaomi has thoroughly optimised MIUI 10 on the Redmi K20 Pro to deliver the best performance possible.
-This phone delivers flagship-level performance and there’s no doubt it.
+This phone delivers flagship-level performance and there’s no doubting it.
 MIUI 10 is a very heavy skin so kudos to Xiaomi for delivering such fantastic performance with the Redmi K20 Pro.

-With a 4,000mAh battery, it is no surprise that the Redmi K20 Pro delivers outstanding battery life.
+With a 4,000mAh battery, it is no surprise that Redmi K20 Pro delivers outstanding battery life.
 The phone can easily deliver 6-7 hours of Screen-on time on a single charge.
 Throw in an hour or two of PUBG and you will still make it through a day without any issues.

 You get an 18W charger in the box which is not as fast as the 27W SuperSonic charger.
 However, for regular use, the bundled charger will do just fine and top the 4,000mAh battery in just over 2 hours.